stormz/ucengine.em/README.md

 Found an issue or have a suggestion?
 Please report it on [Github's issue tracker](http://github.com/af83/ucengine.em/issues).

+First you must have an ucengine instance goto the source directory and start:

+    make run

+Once the console started successfully

+    demo:start().

 If you wants to make a pull request, please check the specs before:

     ./spec/em-ucengine_spec.rb